-Dietetic Registration.
-In addition, they will accrue 12 semester hours of graduate credit; six hours of which may be applied to the M.S. degree program in Human Nutrition offered by the department.
-The Dietetic Internship has been granted continued accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
-ACEND is a specialized accrediting body recognized by the United States Department of Education.
-The address and phone number of ACEND are: 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, (312) 899-4876.
+The internship is a competency-based program which prepares graduates to meet or exceed entry-level competency standards for registered dietitians.
+The dietetic internship program at Winthrop University is currently granted continuing accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
+The address and phone number of ACEND are: 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, 800/877-1600 ext.
+5400.